minelaganovic/PHPSchoolApp/README.md

 ## PHPSkola

-<p>Using PHP technology (Laravel), JS and MySQL technology, the database is a web application for self-learning php programming.</p>

-<p>There are at least three types of registered users: administrator, lecturer and student.
-The system can also be accessed by unregistered users, but only the web pages that are visible from the outside.</p>
+<p>This web application for self-learning PHP programming utilizes PHP technology, the Laravel framework, JavaScript, and MySQL technology for the database.
+The system supports various types of registered users, including administrators, instructors, and students.
+Additionally, unregistered users can access the system, but only the external part of the web pages is available to them.

+The main purpose of this platform is to enable users to independently learn PHP programming through interactive lessons, materials, and knowledge assessment tests.
+Instructors have the ability to upload learning materials and create tests, while students can access courses, select lessons and tests based on their interests and level of knowledge.

+Different levels of learning are available, including basic levels for PHP, HTML, and CSS, as well as advanced levels for PHP programming.
+Through interactive lessons, students can follow materials, solve tasks and tests, and track their progress through the system.
+Administrators have the ability to manage user accounts, create new courses, and track usage statistics of the platform.</p>
 <img src="imagefirst.jpeg" alt="phpschool">